Skip to content ↓

 The ghosts go swimming

-This group of examples are from Max (2 years, 11 months).
-Max's marks denoting the ghosts and his home are non-iconic, indicatory of both. as he draws, his imagined 'story' unfolds.
-By drawing a circle (an iconic or pictographic sign), he signifies the pool around the ghosts, positioning them in the water.
-Max's marks signifying his home show he's considered the location of his home in relation to the pool.
-He then turned to considering how he walked with his mum to the pool from his house, using lines to indicate the direction and the route.
+The following examples are from Max (2 years, 11 months).
+Max's marks denoting the ghosts and his home are indicatory of both.
+As he draws, his imagined 'story' unfolds.
+By drawing a circle, he signifies the pool around the ghosts, positioning them in the water.
+Max's marks signifying his home show he considered the location of his home in relation to the pool, reflecting on the route he walked with his mum to the pool from his house, using lines to indicate the direction.

 References